 For your reference, the parts of a staircase I’ll refer to in this tutorial are Tread (the “step” part of the stair), Riser (the vertical part between the actual treads), and Nosing (the edge of the tread that extends slightly past the riser).

-Removing Carpet Step 1: Begin Loosening the Carpet
+Removing Carpet Step One: Begin Loosening the Carpet

-Begin carpet removal.
+Begin removing the carpet.
 Grasping a corner of the carpet, I began pulling until I had loosened carpet in one of the top staircase corners.
 I then pulled the carpet off the entire stair riser.
 I recommend working on one part at a time before moving on; for example, do one riser completely before pulling more carpet up off the adjoining tread.

 TIP: Wear gloves (which I did just after snapping these first photos, thank goodness) and be extremely careful.
 Those staples are vicious and sneaky.

-Removing Carpet Step 2: Loosen All Staples From The Riser
+Removing Carpet Step Two: Loosen All Staples From The Riser

-Removing Carpet Step 3: Use Pliers to Pull The Staples Out
+Removing Carpet Step Three: Use Pliers to Pull The Staples Out

 Use pliers to pull staples out of the wood.
 When you think you’ve removed them all, lightly run your (gloved) hand across the riser surface before moving on.
 Chances are, you’ll find one or two staples that have been hiding.
 Remove these.

-Removing Carpet Step 4: Remove Tack Strips and Carpet Pad on Treads
+Removing Carpet Step Four: Remove Tack Strips and Carpet Pad on Treads

 Remove tack strips and carpet pad on treads.
 Tack strips are typically strips of wood with small grippers (nails) facing upward that cling to carpeting and hold it in place securely.
 The tack strips are typically nailed to the tread, so use a crowbar and hammer to carefully remove these.